World's rarest gorillas spotted with babies in Nigeria's forest

 The gorillas tend to avoid humans and their few populations have been the target of hunters in the past.
 Images of the gorillas were also captured in 2012 in Cameroon's Kagwene Gorilla Sanctuary.

-The latest sighting is proof that Cross Rive gorillas are "well protected and reproducing," after decades of being targeted by hunters, Inaoyom Imong, director of Cross River Landscape for Wildlife Conservation Society Nigeria said in a statement.
+The latest sighting is proof that Cross River gorillas are "well protected and reproducing," after decades of being targeted by hunters, Inaoyom Imong, director of Cross River Landscape for Wildlife Conservation Society Nigeria said in a statement.

 The society said it has been working with several communities to ensure the gorillas' protection and since 2012, no deaths of the subspecies have been recorded or reported in Nigeria.